Analog Trip

 Analog Trip is a South Korean travel documentary that premiered on YouTube Premium on 9 October 2019.
 (Note: All episodes are available for free on SMTOWN YouTube channel starting 1 January 2020) The travel series was shot in Yogyakarta, Indonesia.
 It starred the members of the pop duo TVXQ; Changmin and Yunho, and boy band Super Junior; Leeteuk, Shindong, Eunhyuk, and Donghae.

 Premise

-The cast time travelled to the year 2002, when they were still trainees at SM Entertainment Starlight Academy.
+The cast has supposedly time travelled to the year 2002, when they were still trainees at SM Entertainment Starlight Academy.
 In order to return to 2019, they have to travel to several places in Yogyakarta, Indonesia and carry out tasks assigned to them.
 They also have to write diary entries, describing their daily experience during the travel and compose a theme song along the way.
 Their personal possessions were confiscated, and they were only supplied with a meager allowance, digital camera, MP3 players, old-fashioned mobile phones, backpacks and a guitar.

 All episodes were shot in Indonesia except for episode 12, which was shot in South Korea and Japan.